gramaziokohler/integral_timber_joints/src/Module_Structure.md

 ### Joint Attributes

-- Robotic Clamp related properties (such as which clamp_type to use, clamp_id if assigned)
+- Robotic Clamp related properties (such as which tool_type to use, tool_id if assigned)
 - Robotic manipulation of clamps (storage, attach_approach, detach_approach ...)

 ### Assembly Class Functions